wp-plugins/custom-login/readme.txt

 == Description ==

 **Version 2.0** is now 140% faster in the admin and uses a lot less resources!
+Minimum WordPress version 3.5.

 Join in on the [conversation](http://austinpassy.com/wordpress-plugins/custom-login) on my personal blog.